 There are many different types of interviews that employers are using to assess a candidate’s abilities nowadays.
 One of the most common you will find is the competency based interview, whereby questions will be worded so as to find out whether you possess the skills and attributes that are required for the role.

 When preparing for an interview, you need to think carefully about how best to communicate your strengths and skills to your potential employer.
 To help support any point you make about the skills you have, you should try to provide evidence in the form of examples.
-Approaching a competency based question using STAR(T) will undoubtedly help you in any interview.
+Approaching a competency based question using STAR(T) approach technique will undoubtedly help you in any interview.

 STAR(T) stands for:

 - Situation - How, when, where and with whom?

 - Task – What task were you faced with or what responsibilities were you given?

 - Action - What action did you take?

 - Result - What was the result or what did you achieve?

 - Additional step: Transfer - How did the situation help you develop and what did you learn?